TijmenUU/ConsoleUtilties/README.md

 # ConsoleUtilties
 A header-only library to get an STD experience with the Windows console in C++.
 Written for personal projects, but made public as practice to write readable code for others too.

+# What is this for?
+Any platform running Windows (Win2K - Win10).
+This is for people wanting that extra control over the console.
+Put text at specific coordinates.
+Use some fancy colors to highlight the important bits.
+Maybe even use the mouse, or handle window resizing events!
+All of this and more is made relatively easy with this header library.
+It at least spares you from doing a bunch of it yourself.
+For some implementation pointers see the Console class in the namespace ConsoleHelperObjects, or use the console class yourself as it pretty much wraps it all in a nice package for you.

+And even for the people with no CTRL+C / CTRL+V capabilities with their console (I believe that is Windows 10 only?): you can easily build that yourself.
+The pasting is even already there, just listen for the CTRL + V event.

+# Work in progress
 For now it remains in ALPHA state.
 What does this mean?
   - It still requires some thorough testing
   - It still lacks some essential features that are planned